shazChaudhry/kubernetes-efk/README.md

 ## Index patterns
 Before you can view logs in Kibana:
+- `kubectl port-forward service/kibana-kb-http 5601 -n logging`
+- Visit `http://localhost:5601/` in your web browser
 - you will need to create a timestemp based index pattern `logstash-*`
-- Visit `http://localhost:5601/` in your web browser
 - Log in with user = `elastic` and password that you retrieved above

 ### References